loranger/ansible-playbooks/README.md

 In order to use galaxy properly, I had to create a repository for each existing role.

-I didn't want to flood my github profile so I created an [organization](//github.com/cowops/) you can apply for.
+I didn't want to flood my github profile so I created an [organization](//github.com/cowops/) you can join.

 Just ping me ;)